How to Enable or Disable Delete Prompts for Cloud Files

 Steps to Follow:

-Changing the cloud file delete prompt using the Windows Registry involves a few simple steps.
-First, open the Registry Editor and go to the Explorer SyncRootManager folder, which is where Windows keeps settings for syncing files.- Open the Windows Registry and go to this folder path:
+Adjusting the cloud file delete prompt via the Windows Registry involves a few key steps.
+You’ll open the Registry Editor and go to a specific folder called SyncRootManager to adjust the settings for syncing files.- Open the Windows Registry and go to this folder path:

 Computer\HKEY_CURRENT_USER\Software\Microsoft\Windows\CurrentVersion\Explorer\SyncRootManager - Right-click on